 - Traumatic brain injury

-- Neurological disorders such as stroke, Parkinson’s, multiple sclerosis, ALS, cerebral palsy and Alzheimer’s
+- Neurological disorders such as stroke, Parkinson's disease, multiple sclerosis, Lou Gehrig's disease (also called ALS), cerebral palsy and Alzheimer's

-When dysphagia is persistent and the cause is not apparent, the otolaryngologist, or head and neck surgeon, will discuss the history of your problem and examine your mouth and throat.
-This may be done with the aid of mirrors or a small tube (flexible laryngoscope), which provides vision of the back of the tongue, throat, and larynx (voice box).
-If necessary, an examination of the esophagus, stomach, and upper small intestine (duodenum) may be carried out by an otolaryngologist or a gastroenterologist.
-These specialists may recommend X-rays of the swallowing mechanism, called a barium swallow, or upper GI, which is done by a radiologist.
+When dysphagia is persistent and the cause is not apparent, your medical provider will ask you about the history of your problem and examine your mouth and throat.
+They may use mirrors or a small tube called a flexible laryngoscope that provides a view of the back of your tongue, throat and larynx, or voice box.
+If necessary, an otolaryngologist or a gastroenterologist may conduct an examination of the esophagus, stomach and upper small intestine, or duodenum.
+These specialists may recommend that you see a radiologist to have an x-ray examination called a barium swallow, or upper GI.

-The treatment you need for your swallowing disorder will depend on the cause of your swallowing difficulties.
-Drugs that slow stomach acid production, muscle relaxants, and antacids are a few of the many medicines available.
+The recommended treatment for your swallowing disorder will depend on the cause of your swallowing difficulties.
 Treatment is tailored to the particular cause of the swallowing disorder.
-Often, therapy that retrains the muscles of the neck and throat is necessary with the help of a speech pathologist.
-Other strategies that help make swallowing easier include:
+You may be recommended to take drugs that slow stomach acid production, muscle relaxants, or antacids.
+Often, therapy with a speech pathologist is recommended to retrain the muscles of the neck and throat.

 - Eating slowly